-Activity related to U.S. government securities, including the premiums, discounts, and realized and unrealized gains and losses, is allocated to each Reserve Bank on a percentage basis derived from an annual settlement of interdistrict clearings that occurs in April of each year.
+Activity related to U.S. government securities, including the premiums, discounts, and realized and unrealized gains and losses, is allocated to each Reserve Bank on a percentage basis derived from an annual settlement of the interdistrict settlement account that occurs in April of each year.
 The settlement also equalizes Reserve Bank gold certificate holdings to Federal Reserve notes outstanding in each District.
 Activity related to investments denominated in foreign currencies is allocated to each Reserve Bank based on the ratio of each Reserve Bank's capital and surplus to aggregate capital and surplus at the preceding December 31.

 d.
-Securities Sold Under Agreements to Repurchase and Securities Lending
+Securities Purchased Under Agreements to Resell, Securities Sold Under Agreements to Repurchase, and Securities Lending